revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 A SPA is an app that works inside a browser and does not require page reloading during use.

-On the other hand, a MPA (multiple page application) is considered a more traditional approach to app development.
+On the other hand, an MPA multiple-page application) is considered a more traditional approach to app development.
 The multi-page design pattern requires a page reload every time the content changes.
 It’s a preferred option for large companies with extensive product portfolios, such as e-commerce businesses.

 </blockquote>
 </details>